 As of 31 March 2022, 932 homes and microbusinesses in rural Tanzania had been connected via eight mini-grids, providing electricity to approx. 4,660 people.

 The funding vehicle – which was established by CrossBoundary Energy Access (CBEA) in partnership with PowerGen Renewable Energy, and is being supported with a USD 3 million results-based long-term senior loan from REPP – purchased eight existing mini-grids in Tanzania.
 PowerGen will continue to provide long-term customer and asset management services to the mini-grid customers.

-The pioneering business model means CBEA – which was set up in 2019 with investments from the Rockefeller Foundation and Ceniarth – has committed to acquire the mini-grids from PowerGen soon after completion.
+The pioneering business model means CBEA – which was set up in 2019 with investments from the Rockefeller Foundation and Ceniarth – committed to acquire the mini-grids from PowerGen soon after completion.
 The certainty of a long-term owner ready to acquire their projects enables PowerGen to develop and construct projects at scale, continually recycling its capital.

-As the operator, PowerGen will be incentivised to ensure the efficient operation of the sites and quality customer care via a base services fee with the potential for a performance bonus where the grids’ revenues exceed projections.
+As the operator, PowerGen is incentivised to ensure the efficient operation of the sites and quality customer care via a base services fee with the potential for a performance bonus where the grids’ revenues exceed projections.
 The agreement also includes a developer premium in the form of a share of the distributions from the portfolio.